WHAT TO EXPECT WITH DENTAL IMPLANTS

 Dental implants come with significant benefits, but also significant cost.
 When deciding between different treatments for missing teeth, it is important to keep several factors in mind including longevity (implants last a lifetime, whereas other restorations require replacement every decade) and your quality of life.
 In fact, you may be surprised to find out that, in the long run, dental implants are often the more affordable choice.

-Please read our Cost of Dental Implants page to find more about the factors that affect the cost of dental implant placement.
+Please read our Dental Implants Cost page to find more about the factors that affect the cost of dental implant placement.
 Give us a call at our Irvine CA Office Amore Dentistry Phone Number (714) 505-9595 to see if you are a good candidate for this life-changing procedure.